Daniel-Dfg/PlagiaSight/Resources/Manifesto/A Manifesto for PlagiaSight.md

     2. What statistics and informations are relevant to the treated text ?
     3. Regarding the comparison process itself : what text comparision algorithms are known, and which ones should we pick ?
     4. If we want to compare our text with websites', how to know which terms to research on the web ?
 We must find the keywords/kerphrases from the source text first, but how to accomplish that ?
-  * General Overview
+  * **General Overview**

     * This file aims to contain the "text treatment + plagiarism detection" part of the project.
 It includes text extraction from files, text splitting in *tokens* (more on that later) [`(6-9)`](https://github.com/LUCKYINS/PlagiarismDetectionProject/blob/main/Resources/Bibliography.md)​, getting a few statistics from a given text and comparing two texts together using well-known text similarity algorithms [`(10, 11, 13)`](https://github.com/LUCKYINS/PlagiarismDetectionProject/blob/main/Resources/Bibliography.md)​.
   * Fundamental definitions [`(2,3, 5-9, 13)`](https://github.com/LUCKYINS/PlagiarismDetectionProject/blob/main/Resources/Bibliography.md)​

     There's no need to memorize all of this by heart, but these definitions are extremely important for understanding our project nonetheless (you'll see how when reading the file descriptions of this manifesto)

+    This section doesn't put the focus on *how* all of this stuff is *concretely* implemented in PlagiaSight.
+For now, just focus on understanding the *core concepts* that lead this part of the project.

     * To describe the following concepts, we're going to use this text as an example :
       ​`"I ate an apple.
 It felt good, I liked its freshness."`​
-      (Footnote : This section doesn't put the focus on *how* all of this stuff is *concretely* implemented in [PlagiaSight].
-For now, just focus on understanding the *core concepts* that lead this part of the project.)
     * A *token* is typically defined as a *traduction unit*.
 It's up to you to choose what you consider to be a traduction unit, e.g with which criteria you decide to split your text with.
       Example :